anandthanki1/Neighborhood-Map_project/ReadMe.md

 * The search results will also show the nearby Places like many restaurants or hospitals around your search.
 * If you want wikipedia links of places like Central park or Statue of liberty, you have to type it in search box and after getting location click on hamnburger menu button.
 * Click on Wikipedia Links to get to know about place.
+* Infowindow has Wikipedia link of specific location.

 ## Limitation